Rattlesnake Remedy

-The band met whilst at school, and in 2006 the band recorded its debut album, Magic Man.
-It was released in the UK and Ireland on 30 October on BEM Records and distributed by Universal Music.
+The band met whilst at school, and recorded a self-titled album in 2003.
+In 2006 they recorded an album called Magic Man, which was released in the UK and Ireland on 30 October on BEM Records and distributed by Universal Music Group.
 The first single from the album, "Drag You Down", was released on 1 May 2006 and went straight into the Radio 1 UK Rock Charts at number four where it remained for over two months.
 This and other tracks appeared in Classic Rock, Player Magazine, and Metal Hammer.
 Promotion of the single and new album began with the Drag You Down tour running through 2006.
 The music video to the album's title track was released in October 2006.
 The band continued to tour throughout 2007, and released a re-mastered version of Magic Man, with bonus tracks, in Japan and Europe in November 2007.
-The remastered, extended Magic Man was released on 21 November 2007 in Japan and 21 February 2008 in Most European territories.
+The remastered, extended version of Magic Man was released on 21 November 2007 in Japan and 21 February 2008 in most European territories.

-In 2009, whilst recording their new studio album, the band announced that they would be changing the name to Caduga.
+In 2009, whilst recording their new studio album, the band announced that they would be changing their name to Caduga.
 They justified this change to their fans with a famous Picasso quote - "Every act of creation is first of all an act of destruction."
-The band split in 2011 after playing one final gig as Caduga.
+The band split in 2011, after playing one last gig as Caduga.
+Their final album, Kidnap the Sun, remains unreleased.